Discovering and Explaining the Representation Bottleneck of DNNs: Introduction

 \section{Introduction}

 The revolution from shallow to deep models is a crucial step in the development of artificial intelligence.
-Deep neural networks (DNNs) usually exhibit superior performance to shallow models, which is generally believed as a result of the improvement of the representation power \citep{pascanu2013number,montufar2014number}.
+DNNs usually exhibit superior performance to shallow models, which is generally believed as a result of the improvement of the representation power \citep{pascanu2013number,montufar2014number}.
 To this end, instead of considering previous issues of the accuracy and the generalization ability of DNNs, we focus on the following two questions about the representation capacity: \\ $\bullet$ Are there any common tendencies of DNNs in representing specific types of features? \\ $\bullet$ Does a DNN encode similar visual concepts as human beings for image classification?

-In order to answer the above two questions, our research first investigates the bottleneck of knowledge representation, \emph{i.e.}, which types of knowledge points (\emph{e.g.}, certain visual concepts) are likely to be encoded by a DNN, and which types of knowledge points are difficult to be learned.
-To this end, we discover that the interaction between input variables is an effective tool to analyze the knowledge representation.
-It is because the DNN does not consider input variables working independently, but it encodes the interaction between input variables to form an interaction pattern for inference.
-For example, the inference of a face image can be explained as the interaction between left and right eyes, the interaction between nose and mouth, and etc.
+In order to answer the above two questions, we first investigate the bottleneck of feature representation, \textit{i.e.}, which types of concepts are likely to be encoded by a DNN, and which types of concepts are difficult to be learned.
+To this end, we discover that the interaction between input variables is an effective tool to analyze the feature representation.
+It is because instead of considering input variables working independently, the DNN encodes the interaction between input variables to form an interaction pattern for inference.
+For example, the inference of a face image can be explained as the interactions between left and right eyes, between nose and mouth, etc.

-As the answers to the above questions, we discover a common representation bottleneck of DNNs in encoding interactions, \emph{i.e.}, a DNN is more likely to encode both too complex and too simple interactions, instead of encoding interactions of intermediate complexity.
-This also indicates a dramatic difference from human cognition.
+As the answers to the above questions, we discover a common representation bottleneck of DNNs in encoding interactions, \textit{i.e.}, a DNN is more likely to encode both too complex and too simple interactions, instead of encoding interactions of intermediate complexity.
+This bottleneck also indicates a dramatic difference between the inferences of DNNs and humans.

 The interaction can be understood as follows.
 Let us take the face recognition task for example.
 Let $\phi_{i = \text{mouth}}$ measure the numerical importance of the mouth region $i$ to the classification score.
 Then, the interaction utility between the mouth region $i$ and the nose region $j$ is measured as the change of the $\phi_{i = \text{mouth}}$ value by the presence or absence of the nose region $j$.
 If the presence of $j$ increases the importance $\phi_{i = \text{mouth}}$ by $0.1$, then, we consider $0.1$ as the utility of the interaction between $i$ and $j$.